patriciayeh/cybersecurity-portfolio/learning-log/README.md

 This folder contains my organized learning notes from courses, books, workshops, and lab exercises.
 It reflects a systematic approach to tracking knowledge and understanding key concepts.

 ## Subfolders
 - **courses/** – Notes from LinkedIn Learning, Coursera, and other professional courses
+- **tryhackme/** - Recaps of TryHackMe rooms and learning paths
 - **books/** – Summaries and insights from cybersecurity literature
-- **workshops/** – Notes from webinars, bootcamps, and WiCyS events
+- **workshops/** – Notes from webinars, bootcamps, and other events
-- **labs/** – Brief observations linked to learning exercises

 ## File Format
 Each file includes: